The Types Of Video Analytics Software for CCTV

 It also spans multiple deployment models: analytics running on the camera itself, analytics running on a server next to the VMS, and analytics delivered via cloud.

 This guide covers the main types of video analytics software, plus the common vendor groupings you will encounter.
+If you’re new to this subject, you can learn more about what video analytics is and how it works in our introductory guide.

 TLDR